Operation 1111: Stalling of offensive

 In February 2024, reports emerged that the Karenni resistance fight for Loikaw city was stalling.
 Life was continuing in the outskirts of Loikaw while the downtown area was depopulated.
-Markets, farming, and small businesses were opening in area's on the outskirts.
-During this time the KNDF was consolidating control over much of Kayah since the Tatmadaw were sending reinforcements to Loikaw from elsewhere in Kayah.
-At this time, the Karenni resistance were still urging civilians not to return to Loikaw during the fighting.
+Markets, farming, and small businesses were opening in areas on the outskirts.
+During this time, the KNDF was consolidating control over much of Kayah since the Tatmadaw was sending reinforcements to Loikaw from elsewhere in Kayah.
+At this time, the Karenni resistance was still urging civilians not to return to Loikaw during the fighting.

-The Irrawaddy reported in July 2024, that the offensive to take Loikaw had seen little progress since the Karenni took the Loikaw University.
+The Irrawaddy reported in July 2024 that the offensive to take Loikaw had seen little progress since the Karenni took the Loikaw University.

 Escalation

 In March 2024, Al Jazeera reported a counter estimate on how much of Loikaw the Karenni forces actually control, stating "About half the city, controlled by the military since the coup, is now in the hands of the Karenni resistance".
 They further stated that the fighting in Kayah was escalating, with Demoso, Mese, Shadaw and Ywar Thit fully in Karenni control.
 Khu Reedu was the commander who took Shadaw for the Karennis.
 Shadaw also saw harsh fighting.
-Khu Reedu claimed Tatmadaw took 180 casualties dead, while the Karenni only 9 in the fight for Shadaw with 6 civilians dead.
+Khu Reedu claimed Tatmadaw took 180 casualties dead, while the Karenni only 9 in the fight for Shadaw, with 6 civilians dead.

 There were also reports of fighting in Pasaung.
-Al Jazeera also reported that Tatmadaw are increasingly using military planes to bombard Karenni positions.
-In June Channel 4 reported the Karenni were using customized drones to fight the military.
+Al Jazeera also reported that the Tatmadaw is increasingly using military planes to bombard Karenni positions.
+In June, Channel 4 reported the Karenni were using customized drones to fight the military.

 Karenni forces captured Hpasawng and most of Hpasawng Township on 14 March.
 On 4 May, Karenni forces launched an offensive on the last remaining junta forces in Hpasawng Township, killing 20 junta soldiers.

 Tatmadaw counter offensive

-On 29 May it was reported the Karenni were putting up intense resistance at several points of the route to Loikaw the Military is taking.
+On 29 May, it was reported that the Karenni were putting up intense resistance at several points of the route to Loikaw, which the Military is taking.
 Tatmadaw named this counter-offensive Operation Yan Naing Min.

-On 30 May 2024 the Irrawaddy reported the Tatmadaw had mounted an advance towards Loikaw.
+On 30 May 2024, the Irrawaddy reported the Tatmadaw had mounted an advance towards Loikaw.
 They also stated that the Karenni control 80% of Loikaw, meaning the control had increased from 2/3 to 4/5 of Loikaw since January (see above).
-With the Tatmadaw force being at Kayan Tha Yar with the direction towards at the capital, while stating fighting in Loikaw itself was continuing daily.
+With the Tatmadaw force being at Kayan Tha Yar with the direction towards the capital, while stating fighting in Loikaw itself was continuing daily.
 By 3 June, the 500 soldier column had reached the Loikaw-Mobye-Hsi Hseng intersection, known as the Kayantharyar intersection.

 During 22 June, it was reported that Tatmadaw had lost military bases in Mobye, Demoso, Shadaw, Ywar Thit, Nammekon, Mawchi and Mese since the start of the operation.

 On 1 July, junta forces began attacking KNDF positions south of Pinlaung, attempting to relieve the Karenni siege on Pekon.